 To formally withdraw, a student must complete the online withdrawal form located in your MyMercer Portal.

 To access this form, login to your MyMercer portal and choose "Academics."
 NOTE: This form is designed for current term withdrawals only.
 Students who wish to drop a course during the add/drop period should continue to use the online registration tool.
+For the full withdrawal policy, please view the catalog excerpt below.

 When officially withdrawing, the student may be eligible for a refund of payments depending upon the date of withdrawal.
 Refunds are only processed when a student withdraws from All courses for the current semester.